 |Unique features||Sling is wider at the bottom to facilitate grabbing, stiff sling||Dual keylock carabiners, wide sling||Large carabiners good for big hands or gloves, easy to clip||Double wiregate carabiners||double ultralight carabiners with stiff sling easy to grab|

 |Available sling lengths||12 cm, 17 cm||12 cm, 18 cm, 25 cm||12 cm, 17 cm||11 cm, 18 cm||6in.
 (15.24 cm)|

 Petzl Spirit Express

-The Petzl Spirit Express is a classic among sport climbers.
-It comes with a keylock carabiner on each end and does everything a sport climber could ask for — clips are fast and snappy, and the rope never snags on the keylock gate.
+The Petzl Spirit Express is a staple among sport climbers.
+With a keylock carabiner on each end, it does everything a sport climber could ask for — clips are fast and snappy, and the rope never snags on the keylock gate.
 The wide dogbone is made to be grabbed, and we love the way it feels when we do so.
 It's one of the lightest sport-climbing specific models that we tested, shaving ounces off your harness in a sport where every gram counts.

 Best Bang for the Buck

 Black Diamond recently scrapped their entire quickdraw lineup and released five new models to fill the void.
 We tested the three most compelling versions, and of these, the HotForge Hybrid was our clear favorite.
 These affordable quickdraws pair a new HotForge solid gate biner on the top with a wiregate carabiner on the bottom, combining easy clipping of the rope through the wiregate, with the easy to clean keylocking design for the top.
 While the design is simple, effective, and affordable, we received by far the most comments on their looks.
 Climbers all over the crags we climbed at noticed the hot pink versions that we tested, repeatedly asking what kind they were.